viniciusbe/go-barber-web/README.md

 ### Prerequisites

-What things you need to install the application.
+What you'll need to install the application.

 ```
 Node.js